symptomnavi.ch

 • You can't sleep at night

-• You panic at times
+• You panic sometimes

 What you can do for yourself...

-• Contact the treatment team.
+• Contact your healthcare team.

 Tips